 21. Play Adventure Games – it’s hard to ‘teach’ this skill (mostly learnt by being kicked outside by frazzled parents, which rarely happens these days!).
 Nudge kids by suggesting a branch looks like a gang-plank or a dragon, or make spy HQ in a den.
 They’ll be adventuring all over the neighbourhood in no time.

 22. Light a Fire – the primeval ‘man-fire-barbecue’ stereotype doesn’t hold in our house; the women are the firestarters led by Wild Grandma!
 Urban Campfires are good for larger gardens and many campsites allow fires or firepits, while a garden BBQ makes a good compromise to practice fire-lighting and cooking skills.

-23. Camp or Bivouac – a first sleepover is a modern childhood rite of passage and can easily lead to camping or bivvying with friends (sleeping outside without a tent).
+23. Camp or Bivouac – a first sleepover is a modern childhood rite of passage and can easily lead to camping or bivvying (sleeping outside without a tent) with friends.
 Start with a family overnighter in a tent in the garden, progressing to kids-only as they get older.
 Summer bivvying in the garden is disproportionately exciting for kids too.